Clemente Marconi: Research

-Marconi's research focuses on ancient Mediterranean Art and Archaeology.
-His hermeneutic approach emphasizes context and interdisciplinarity, and the integration of different perspectives, from historiography to anthropology, to examine the form, meaning, and social function of images and monuments.
+Marconi's research focused on ancient Mediterranean Art and Archaeology.
+His hermeneutic approach emphasized context and interdisciplinarity, and the integration of different perspectives, from historiography to anthropology, to examine the form, meaning, and social function of images and monuments.

-He has published books and articles and curated exhibitions on a variety of topics including ancient Greek art and archaeology, Greek settlement in the western Mediterranean; the art and archaeology of ancient Sicily (co-curating the exhibition “Sicily: Art and Invention between Greece and Rome,” held at the J. Paul Getty Museum and the Cleveland Museum of Art in 2013); the history of archeological research in Sicily (such as publishing and commenting the minutes of the Commissione di Antichità e Belle Arti in Sicilia, and the critical edition of Jacob Ignaz Hittorff’s drawings of ancient Greek and Roman monuments in Sicily); and the modern and contemporary reception of ancient art (including curating the exhibition on “Picasso and Antiquity” held at the National Archaeological Museum, Naples in 2023 and collaborating with Francesco Vezzoli on the exhibition “Teatro Romano” at MoMA PS1 in 2014).
-Additionally, he has been involved in matters concerning cultural property and the repatriation of artifacts to Sicily, like the acroliths and the Goddess from Morgantina.
+He published books and articles and curated exhibitions on a variety of topics including ancient Greek art and archaeology, Greek settlement in the western Mediterranean; the art and archaeology of ancient Sicily (co-curating the exhibition “Sicily: Art and Invention between Greece and Rome,” held at the J. Paul Getty Museum and the Cleveland Museum of Art in 2013); the history of archeological research in Sicily (such as publishing and commenting on the minutes of the Commissione di Antichità e Belle Arti in Sicilia, and the critical edition of Jacob Ignaz Hittorff’s drawings of ancient Greek and Roman monuments in Sicily); and the modern and contemporary reception of ancient art (including curating the exhibition on “Picasso and Antiquity” held at the National Archaeological Museum, Naples in 2023 and collaborating with Francesco Vezzoli on the exhibition “Teatro Romano” at MoMA PS1 in 2014).
+Additionally, he was involved in matters concerning cultural property and the repatriation of artifacts to Sicily, like the acroliths and the Goddess from Morgantina.

-Besides editing the Oxford Handbook of Greek and Roman Art and Architecture, Marconi is the editor in chief of The Journal of Ancient Architecture and is a member of the editorial boards of Hephaistos, Prospettiva, the Rendiconti della Classe di Scienze Morali of the Accademia Nazionale dei Lincei, Res: Anthropology and Aesthetics, the Rivista dell’Istituto Nazionale d’Archeologia e Storia dell’Arte, and Sicilia Antiqua.
+In addition to editing the Oxford Handbook of Greek and Roman Art and Architecture, Marconi was the editor in chief of The Journal of Ancient Architecture and was a member of the editorial boards of Hephaistos, Prospettiva, the Rendiconti della Classe di Scienze Morali of the Accademia Nazionale dei Lincei, Res: Anthropology and Aesthetics, the Rivista dell’Istituto Nazionale d’Archeologia e Storia dell’Arte, and Sicilia Antiqua.

-Since 2006, Marconi has directed the Institute of Fine Arts–New York University excavations on the acropolis of Selinunte, one of the most significant sites for Greek and Punic archaeology in Italy.
-His work at Selinunte, in partnership with the local Archaeological Park and, since 2017, the University of Milan, sees the collaboration of a considerable number of specialists affiliated with many European and American academic and research institutions.
+Beginning in 2006, Marconi directed the Institute of Fine Arts–New York University excavations on the acropolis of Selinunte, one of the most significant sites for Greek and Punic archaeology in Italy.
+His work at Selinunte, in partnership with the local Archaeological Park and, beginning in 2017, the University of Milan, saw the collaboration of a considerable number of specialists affiliated with many European and American academic and research institutions.
 His work yielded important discoveries regarding the site's main urban sanctuary and historical development and the archaeology of Greek religion in the Archaic and Classical periods.
-The finds from Temple R, one of the earliest monumental cult buildings at the site, completely sealed in its Archaic and Classical levels, have significantly contributed to the opening, in 2017, of the local museum in the Baglio Florio.
-Similarly, Marconi’s research on the metopes of Selinunte and the work of the Selinunte project on Temple B in the main urban sanctuary have led to a new display of the finds from Selinunte in the Museo Archeologico Regionale "Antonino Salinas" in Palermo, where he was appointed as consultant for the museum’s renovation between 2009 and 2015.
+The finds from Temple R, one of the earliest monumental cult buildings at the site, completely sealed in its Archaic and Classical levels, significantly contributed to the opening, in 2017, of the local museum in the Baglio Florio.
+Similarly, Marconi’s research on the metopes of Selinunte and the work of the Selinunte project on Temple B in the main urban sanctuary have led to a new display of the finds from Selinunte in the Museo Archeologico Regionale "Antonino Salinas" in Palermo, where he was appointed consultant for the museum’s renovation between 2009 and 2015.

+Death

+Marconi died in New York City on July 23, 2026, at the age of 60.